Ved-s/cuprous/README.md

 ### Global TODOs

 - [In progress] Place circuit boards as circuits
-- Circuit designer for circuit boards
+- [In progress] Circuit designer for circuit boards
 - Circuit interactables
 > special circuit interfaces that can be exposed on containing circuit design and can receive user input

 - Rename the project

+- Proper keybinds, some mobile support

 - More components (LEDs, 7-segments...)